Las Emperadoras

 According to Mily Iriarte, mobilisation around champeta is a strategy to affirm the rights of working-class sectors and a way to fight against structural racism.

-From an approach that she defines as "champetúo-feminism" she reflects on the way in which racism and sexism form a system that marks the experience of racialized women of working-class origins.
+With an approach that she defines as "champetúo-feminism", she reflects on the way in which racism and sexism form a system that marks the experience of racialized women of working-class origins.

 The questioning of musical and artistic ability and the demand for very sexualized aesthetic performances are two of the mechanisms through which sexism and racism are manifested in the lives of women artists on the champeta scene.